-However, among families receiving IV-D services in 1997, a slightly smaller percentage (52 percent) were non-Hispanic white, while 31 percent were non-Hispanic black, and 16 percent were of Hispanic origin.
-Within the IV-D caseload, the tables show that only 37 percent of those child support-eligible families receiving TANF cash assistance in 1997 were white.
-Non-Hispanic whites also appeared, on average, to be doing better economically than non-Hispanic blacks and Hispanics.
-Families headed by non-Hispanic whites made up 41 percent of child support-eligible families in poverty, and 35 percent of those in deep poverty (incomes below 50 percent of the poverty level).
-In contrast, these families accounted for 80 percent of all child support-eligible families with incomes above 300 percent of the poverty level.
+Among families receiving IV-D services in 2001, slightly more than half (53 percent) were non-Hispanic white, while 28 percent were non-Hispanic black, and 15 percent were of Hispanic origin.
+Among all child support eligible families, 36 percent of those receiving TANF public assistance in 2001 were white, 35 percent were non-Hispanic blacks and 22 percent Hispanics.
+The number of non-Hispanic white custodial parents and non-Hispanic black custodial parents receiving TANF assistance were similar (370,000 compared to 355,000).
+While Hispanics were fewer in numbers, a similar proportion of Hispanics and non-Hispanic blacks were receiving TANF ( about 11%) and other cash assistance (about forty percent).
+On average non-Hispanic white families appeared to be doing better economically than non-Hispanic black and Hispanic families.
+Families headed by non-Hispanic whites made up 58 percent of the entire CSE population but only 42 percent of child support-eligible families in poverty and 35 percent of those in deep poverty (incomes below 50 percent of the poverty level).
+Additionally, at the other end of the economic spectrum, non-Hispanic white families accounted for 75 percent of all child support-eligible families with incomes above 300 percent of the poverty level.